-The Company has an accumulated deficit of $130.6 million as of December 31, 2020 and a net loss of approximately $26.4 million for the year ended December 31, 2020 and has not generated significant revenue or positive cash flows from operations.
+The Company has an accumulated deficit of approximately $84.6 million as of December 31, 2018 and a net loss of approximately $16.6 million for the twelve months ended December 31, 2018 and has not generated significant revenue or positive cash flows from operations.
 The Company expects to incur significant expenses and continued losses from operations for the foreseeable future.
-The Company expects its expenses to increase in connection with its ongoing activities, particularly as the Company continues its research and development and advances its clinical trials of, and seeks marketing approval for, its product candidates and as the Company continues to fund the Pelican matching funds required in order to access the CPRIT Grant.
+The Company expects its expenses to increase in connection with its ongoing activities, particularly as the Company continues its research and development and advances its clinical trials of, and seek marketing approval for, its product candidates and as the Company continues to fund the Pelican matching funds required in order to access the CPRIT Grant.
 In addition, if the Company obtains marketing approval for any of its product candidates, the Company expects to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 Accordingly, the Company will need to obtain substantial additional funding in connection with its continuing operations.
 Adequate additional financing may not be available to the Company on acceptable terms, or at all.
 If the Company is unable to raise capital when needed or on attractive terms, it would be forced to delay, reduce or eliminate its research and development programs or any future commercialization efforts.
 To meet its capital needs, the Company intends to continue to consider multiple alternatives, including, but not limited to, additional equity financings such as sales of its common stock under at-the-market offerings, if available, debt financings, partnerships, collaborations and other funding transactions.
-On April 23, 2020, the Company filed a shelf registration statement on Form S-3 (the "Registration Statement").
-Pursuant to the Registration Statement, the Company may offer and sell securities having an aggregate public offering price of up to $150 million.
-In connection with the filing of the Registration Statement, the Company also entered into an amendment to its sales agreement (“Common Stock Sales Agreement”) with B. Riley FBR, as sales agent, pursuant to which the Company may issue and sell shares of its common stock under an at-the-market (the “ATM”) offering program.
-On August 24, 2020, the Company amended and restated the Common Stock Sales Agreement (the “Amended and Restated Common Stock Sales Agreement”) to include Cantor Fitzgerald & Co. (“Cantor”) as an additional sales agent for the ATM.
-Pursuant to the ATM, the Company will pay B. Riley FBR or Cantor (each a “Designated agent” and collectively, the “Agents”), a commission rate of up to 3.0% of the gross proceeds from the sale of any shares of common stock.
-As of December 31, 2020, the Company had approximately $111.8 million in cash and cash equivalents and short-term investments, which it believes is sufficient to fund its operations for at least one year from the date these consolidated financial statements were issued.
-This is based on the Company’s current estimates, and the Company could use its available capital resources sooner than it currently expects.
-The Company is continually evaluating various cost-saving measures considering its cash requirements in order to focus resources on its product candidates.
+This is based on the Companys current estimates, and the Company could use its available capital resources sooner than it currently expects.
+The Company is continually evaluating various cost-saving measures in light of its cash requirements in order to focus resources on its product candidates.
 The Company will need to generate significant revenues to achieve profitability, and it may never do so.
 As of December 31, 2018, the Company had approximately $27.7 million in cash, cash equivalents and short term investments and believes it has the ability to fund its operations within one year from the date these financial statements are issued.

 Use of Estimates

 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
-Estimates are used for, but not limited to, useful lives of fixed assets, contingent consideration, valuation of goodwill and in process research and development (“IPR&D”), income taxes, valuation of warrant liabilities, and stock-based compensation.
+Estimates are used for, but not limited to, useful lives of fixed assets, contingent consideration, income taxes and stock-based compensation.
 Actual results may differ from those estimates.

 Concentration of Credit Risk

-At times, cash balances may exceed the Federal Deposit Insurance Corporation (“FDIC”) insurable limits.
+At times, cash balances may exceed the Federal Deposit Insurance Corporation (FDIC) insurable limits.
 The Company has never experienced any losses related to these balances.
-As of December 31, 2020, and 2019, cash amounts in excess of $250,000 were not fully insured.
-The uninsured cash balance as of December 31, 2020 was $10,367,714.
+As of December 31, 2018 and 2017, cash amounts in excess of $250,000 were not fully insured.
+The uninsured cash balance as of December 31, 2018 was $21,904,251.
 The Company does not believe it is exposed to significant credit risk on cash and cash equivalents.

 Property and Equipment

 Property and equipment are stated at cost and are capitalized.
-Depreciation is calculated using the straight-line method and is based on estimated useful lives of five years for lab equipment, three years for computer equipment, eight years for furniture and fixtures and five years for leasehold improvements.
+Depreciation is calculated using the straight-line method and is based on estimated useful lives of five years for lab equipment and computer equipment, and seven years for furniture and fixtures.

 Net Loss per Share